inakivelasco/scientific-project/README.md

 ## Previous considerations
 ***Some scripts could stop working if these considerations are not taken into account.***
+### Project structure
+The directories structure of the project is already defined and it is the same as this repository.
+Nevertheless, the detectron2 repository should be downloaded first and the corresponding files must be substituted with the ones of this project.
 ### Model specification
 This project currently works with **fcos_R_50_FPN_1x** object detection model.
 ### Dataset specification